 Dad jumped out of his car and shouted,

 Heads popped out of every window.
 There was great theatre happening, and everyone wanted to watch.

-The engine driver jumped down from his perch and marched towards the young lothario who had caused such a dramatic happening.
+The engine driver jumped down from his perch and marched towards the young lothario who had caused him to bring his fiery steed to such a dramatic halt.
 He wondered what emergency had brought it about.

-Dad urged Edna to throw her luggage out the window and then, leap into his arms before the conductor caught them.
+Dad urged Edna to throw her luggage out the window and then leap from the carriage into his arms before the conductor caught them.

 Laughing at their derring-do, Dad and Mom drove the rest of the way to Johannesburg, happy in the knowledge that the road they were taking was going to lead them through a long life together.